- Jan 4 The New York Stock Exchange opens its first permanent headquarters at 10-12 Broad near Wall Street in New York City.

 - Nov 26 "Alice in Wonderland" by Lewis Carroll is published in America

-Henry Highland Garnet becomes the 1st black minister to preach to the US House of Representatives, he talks about the end of slavery
+Henry Highland Garnet becomes the 1st African American minister to preach to the US House of Representatives, he talks about the end of slavery

 On February 12, 1865